 Not Currently on Display

-The bindi is associated with the Hindu symbol of the ‘third eye’.
-Traditionally a mark of pigment applied to the forehead, they have since become commercially manufactured, decorative stick-on items.
-Bharti Kher uses the bindi to transform objects and surfaces, inflecting her art with a range of meanings and connotations from both historical and contemporary periods.
+The term bindi is derived from bindu, the Sanskrit word for a dot or a point, and also carries the meaning of the numeral zero.
+It is traditionally a mark of pigment applied to the forehead and is associated with the Hindu symbol of the ‘third eye’.
+In recent times, bindi have become commercially manufactured and decorative items.
+Kher uses the bindi as a means of transforming objects and surfaces, and to inflect her art with a range of meanings and connotations from various historical and contemporary periods.

-Elephants are important symbols in many south and south-east Asian cultures, and feature in processions and ceremonies across the region.
-In Buddhism, a white elephant is associated with wisdom and royalty, while the important and popular Hindu deity Ganesha has an elephant’s head.
-In this work, Kher uses the symbolism of a dying elephant, its surface overwhelmed by thousands of bindis, to contemplate the potentially destructive effects of popular culture, mass media and consumerism on the culture of India.
+In Buddhism the white elephant is associated with wisdom and with royalty and features in processions and ceremonies across South and South-East Asia.
+In India, the important and popular Hindu deity Ganesha is shown with an elephant’s head.
+In The skin speaks a language not its own, Kher uses the symbolism of a dying elephant as a means to contemplate the potentially destructive effects of popular culture, mass media and consumerism on the culture of India.